RBuster/UmbracoNotes/DevelopmentNotes.md

 Umbraco does have paid plans for upgrades and hosting, as well as enterprise support plans for much cheaper than other .Net cms's.

 ## Hosting/Build servers

-Umrbaco works well on azure, and seems to have no problems.
+Since Umbraco is based on a single NuGet package, it is quite simple to integrate into a continuous-integration pipeline.
+There is no special package source that needs to be configured.

-# JOHNNY ADD SOME SHIT HERE IF YOUR ARE BORED, OTHERWISE IT'S COOL, I CAN REMOVE THIS BIT CAUSE I DON'T KNOW ENOUGH ABOUT IT.
+Likewise, Umbraco works well on Azure and seems to have no problems.